Gerald Horne: Writing

 Horne has published extensively on W. E. B. Du Bois and has written books on neglected episodes of world history including Hawaii and the Pacific.
 He writes about topics he perceives as misrepresented struggles for justice; in particular communist struggles and struggles against imperialism, colonialism, fascism, racism, and white supremacy.
 Horne is a Marxist.
 Much of his work highlights and analyzes specific individuals in their historical contexts, including figures such as the blacklisted Hollywood screenwriter John Howard Lawson, Ferdinand Smith (a Jamaican-born communist, sailor, labor leader, and co-founder of the National Maritime Union), and Lawrence Dennis, a man described as "the brains behind American fascism".

 While many of Horne's books use an individual as a prism to inspect the historical forces of their times, Horne has also produced broad canvas chronicles of infrequently examined periods and aspects of the history of white supremacy and imperialism.
 For example, he has written on the post-civil war involvement of the US ruling class—newly dispossessed of human chattels—in relation to slavery in Brazil, which was not legally abolished until 1888.
 He has also written on the historic relationships between African Americans and the Japanese in the mid-20th century, specifically examining the ways in which the Japanese state gained sympathy and solidarity from people of colour by positioning themselves as the leaders of a global war against white supremacy.

 One of Horne's more notable claims is that the American Revolution was, contrary to conventional Marxist theory which identifies it as a bourgeois revolution, a counter-revolution whose primary goal was to counteract the anticipated abolition of slavery in the British Empire.
-Horne has applied this framework of counter-revolution to other conflicts as well, including the Glorious Revolution (in his account, a revolt of merchants seeking to overcome the Royal African Company's regulations on slavery), the Texas Revolution (a rebellion against the Mexican government's anti-slavery stance and ambivalence to the presence of indigenous peoples), and the American Civil War.
+Horne has applied this framework of counter-revolution to other conflicts as well, including the Glorious Revolution (in his account, a revolt of merchants seeking to overcome the Royal African Company's regulations on slavery), the Texas Revolution (a rebellion against the Mexican government's anti-slavery stance and ambivalent indigenous policy), and the American Civil War.
 According to David Waldstreicher, Horne's framework aims to develop a "grand theory of US history" as a series of devastating counter-revolutions which continue into the present.